edkerk/reproducible-research-init/README.md

 * Create a new directory for your project.
 * Download the [latest release] of this repository, and unzip it in the directory you just created.
 * Open this document in an editor.
 Change the first line to reflect the title of your research study, and delete the rest of the content in this file.
 You can, but are not obligated to keep the Acknowledgements section.
-* Delete the LICENSE.md file, unless it will also apply to your project.
-(However, it probbaly will not to all of it.)
 * Go forth and experiment, keeping files in their appropriate places.

 To the extent possible under law, the author(s) of this template have dedicated all copyright and related and neighboring rights to it to the public domain worldwide under the [CC0 Public Domain Dedication].
 The template and all other content in the [rr-init repository] is distributed without any warranty.